 Analyze Data & Feedback

 The final step of the process is to collect and analyze data.
-Learning to interpret data gathered from existing traffic lets you discover new traffic opportunities.
+Learning to interpret data gathered from existing traffic allows you to discover new traffic opportunities.

-Hopefully, by now you already have installed an analytics program (e.g. Google Analytics) on your site.
-Make sure you understand the metrics and can interpret the data.
+You should have already installed an analytics tool (e.g. Google Analytics) on your website.
+Make sure you understand the metrics and features and can interpret the data.

 In summary:

-- Add plugins, list-building strategies, and other solutions if needed to build authority and credibility, and also to increase engagement with visitors,
+- Add plugins, list-building strategies, and other solutions if required to build authority, trust, and credibility, and also to improve engagement with visitors,

 - Promote any new solutions, products or services using your existing channels and strategies to generate additional streams of traffic,